NERSC/spack-infrastructure/docs/spack_training.rst

 Goal
 -----

-The goal of this training is to provide advice for how one can best use Spack to install packages and manage a software stack on Perlmutter.
-We will cover several common topics, including configuring your Spack environment, building variants and generating custom modulefiles.
+The goal of this training is to provide advice for how one can use Spack to install packages and manage a software stack on Perlmutter.
+We will cover the following topics:

+- User Environment
+- Defining Compilers in Spack
+- Define Package Preference and Externals
+- Create a source mirror
+- Building CUDA packages
+- Generating modulefiles

 After completing the training, one can expect to be familiar with the customizations needed for an optimal Spack experience on Perlmutter.

-..
-COMMENT: I suggest using Spack when talking about the software, and using formatting, i.e. ``spack`` when talking about commands.  -- Also, we can delete these comments

 Pre-Requisite
 --------------